Lighthouse of São Miguel-o-Anjo: History

 By the beginning of the 18th century, the chapel began to operate as a conference hall for pilots working along the Barra do Douro.
 This project opened the area up for the construction in 1841, of an annex for the Fiscal Guard.
 It was decommissioned in 1882 when it was replaced by the Lighthouse of Senhora da Luz.

 In the 20th century, the chapel-lighthouse functioned as a meeting hall for a contingent of the National (representing the Foz do Douro).

 The property come under the control of the IPPA Instituto Português do Património Arquitetónico (forerunner of IGESPAR) on 1 June 1992, by decree 106F/92 (Diário da República, Série 1A, 126).
 On 15 April 2008, the DRCNorte proposed allocating the site in the Special Protection Zone (ZEP) along with the Chafariz do Passeio Alegre, Dois Obeliscos da Quinta da Prelada, Forte de São João Baptista, Igreja de São João Baptista e Zona do Passeio Alegre and revoking the ZEP for the Torre, Farol e Capela de São Miguel-o-Anjo.
-A similar proposal was made on 12 September 2011 to include it in the non aedificandi of the DRCNorte.
+A similar proposal was made on 12 September 2011 to include it in the Non ædificandi of the DRCNorte.